 6 Enter the filter that will be used to select the media files from the directory.
 The filter parameter allows you to select only certain files to be listed on your page.
-To list all files in the folder, enter an asterisk or wildcard symbol:
+If you want all files in the folder to be listed, simply use an (asterisk) in the filter field.

 7 Select the radio button to either sort the media files by date or by file name.
 If date is selected, the list of media files will be displayed according to the dates that you assigned when you named them.
-(See "Order list by date" on page 32) If file name is selected, the list of media files will be displayed alphabetically by title.
-(See "Order list by file name" on page 33)
+(See "Order list by date" on page 30) If file name is selected, the list of media files will be displayed alphabetically by title.
+(See "Order list by file name" on page 31)

-8 To turn on the audif feature to receive notification of the incorrectly formatted files, select the On radio button.

-9 If you wish to use the audit feature, enter the To email address where notification should be sent.

-10 Click the ok button to insert the media brick.
+- 8 To turn on the audit feature to receive notification of the incorrectly formatted files, select the On radio button. - 9 If you wish to use the audit feature, enter the To email address where notification should be sent. - 10 Click the ok button to insert the media brick.